ItzJustNick/Asteroids/README.md

 ---
 # Asteroids-ItsJustNick
-Asteroids is a game about a space ship in space shooting at asteroids.
+Asteroids is a 2 player game about a space ship in space shooting at asteroids.
 This was one of my first C# projects at AIE.

 ---